open-eid/SiVa/docs/siva/test_plan.md

 ## Testing of REST API

-The goal of the REST API testing is to check that the API is accepting the requests based on the specification and the output result (Validation Report) is in correct format and has all the required elements.
+The goal of the REST API testing is to check that the API is accepting the requests based on the specification and the output result is in correct format and has all the required elements.

 ### Validation request tests